Pinminh/ml-arcene/README.md

-# Machine Learning Project: Arcene Dataset Analysis
+# Machine Learning Project: Swarm Behaviour Analysis

 ## 1. Introduction
+Read .dvc/README.md to pull the dataset to your local data/.
-The Arcene dataset, sourced from the UCI Machine Learning Repository ([Arcene Dataset](https://archive.ics.uci.edu/ml/datasets/Arcene)), is a high-dimensional dataset designed to distinguish cancer versus normal patterns from mass-spectrometric data.
-It was part of the NIPS 2003 feature selection challenge, featuring 900 instances and 10,000 features, including 7,000 real features and 3,000 probe features with no predictive power.
+The Swarm Behaviour, sourced from the UCI Machine Learning Repository ([Swarm Behaviour](https://archive.ics.uci.edu/dataset/524/swarm+behaviour)), is a high-dimensional dataset designed to simulate movements of boids in swarm, featuring 24,016 instances and 2,400 features.
 This project aims to:
 - Compare the performance of decision trees and Support Vector Machines (SVMs) on the original dataset.
 - Apply feature selection methods to reduce dimensionality and evaluate their impact.
 - Implement ensemble methods (bagging and boosting) to enhance model performance.